slowernews/wisdom-tldr/chapters/introduction.md

 > *"My mission in life is not merely to survive, but to thrive; and to do so with some passion, some compassion, some humor, and some style"
 -- Maya Angelou*

+### On fate

+> *"A man’s character is his fate."
+-- Heraclitus*

+     DESTINY = EFFORT + SURRENDER

+> *"The possibilities are numerous once we decide to act and not react."
+-- George Bernard Shaw*

+> *"A person often meets his destiny on the road he took to avoid it."
+-- Jean de La Fontaine*

 ### On the wrong paths